 - 1. Completion of a minimum of 120 semester hours. - 2.
 At least 30 semester hours in residence. - 3.
 A cumulative GPA of 2.0 on a 4.0 scale with the following program additions/ exceptions: - Counseling (CCM): 3.0 cumulative GPA for all courses specific to the major. - 4.
+Completion of the required hours in the following areas:

+a.
+General Education

+b.
+Electives

+c.
+Bible and Theology

+d.
+Foundational

+e.
+Major Courses

+45 semester hours

-Completion of the required hours in the following areas: - a.General Education45 semester hoursb.Electives15 semester hours - c.
-Bible and Theology - 20 semester hours - d.
-Foundational 8 semester hours - e.
-Major Courses 32 semester hours - 5.
-Completion of the Capstone Project (Leadership and Ethics), Internship, Orientation/ Capstone Intensives (Counseling for Christian Ministries). - 6.
-Completion of NBC Experience. - 7.
-Completion of Ministry Progress Review. - 8.
-Completion of Graduating Colloquium. - 9.
-College indebtedness paid in full prior to release of transcripts and/or diploma.
+20 semester hours

+8 semester hours

+32 semester hours

+- 5. Completion of the Capstone Project (Leadership and Ethics), Internship, Orientation/ Capstone Intensives (Counseling for Christian Ministries).

+- 6. Completion of NBC Experience.

+- 7. Completion of Ministry Progress Review.

+- 8. Completion of Graduating Colloquium.

+- 9. College indebtedness paid in full prior to release of transcripts and/or diploma.